What Are Real-World Applications of Computational Fluid Dynamics?

 Oneil Gayle, PE Inducted into ACEC NY Board of Directors

 Congratulations to Oneil Gayle, PE, CEA, CEM, CBCP, LEED AP, Principal and Chief Operating Officer at Loring Consulting Engineers for his induction into the American Council of Engineering Companies of New York (ACEC NY) Chapter Board of Directors.
 ACEC NY inducted a new slate of officers and directors at the association’s annual meeting on June 1st, 2022.
 Oneil’s influence continues to extend beyond Loring to the industry and his community at large.
 We are proud of his dedication to enhancing the future of engineering.

 Commercial Observer’s National Healthcare Forum

-’s.
-The discussion included a variety of topics such as how the healthcare industry has changed since Covid-19, changing community needs, the need for a community healthcare presence, the latest technology in healthcare, decarbonization, current supply demands challenges, and much more.
-Thank you to all who joined this fascinating discussion and stopped by at Loring'
+At the Commercial Observer’s National Healthcare Forum held on June 16, 2022, Rahul Tikekar, PE, MS, MBA had the pleasure of participating in a one-on-one conversation with David Kontra, MBA, Senior Director of Real Estate at the Children's Hospital of Philadelphia.
+The discussion included a variety of topics such as how the healthcare industry has changed since Covid-19, changing community needs, the need for a community healthcare presence, the latest technology in healthcare, decarbonization, current supply and demand challenges, and much more.
+Thank you to all who joined this fascinating discussion and stopped by at Loring's table!